miniautonomous/trainer_ai/README.md

 This functionality is provided in *simulation/dnn_inference.py*.
 Please review the script now since it is quite straightforward.
-Once you specify an input model, either saved as **Keras** model file or a *TensorRT* model directory, you then specify the location of the test files, (line 71), and then you can run an inference test on data to see how close your model is to the manual input of the driver.
-An example result for steering is given below.
-(The throttle plot has been commented out, but uncomment lines 162-163 and you will see the throttle profile.)
+Once you specify an input model, either saved as **Keras** model file or a *TensorRT* model directory, you then specify the location of the test files and then run an inference test on data to see how close your model is to the manual input of the driver.
+An example result is shown below.

 <p align="center">
 <img src=./img/simulation_example.png width="75%"><p></p>